-Endometriosis occurs when the endometrial tissue that normally lines your uterus grows in other parts of your pelvis, such as your ovaries or fallopian tubes.
-There are different types of endometriosis based on where the tissue is located.
+Endometriosis occurs when the endometrial-like cells that normally line your uterus grow in other parts of your pelvis, such as your ovaries or fallopian tubes.
+Depending on where the cells grow, you’ll experience different symptoms.

-Bladder endometriosis is a rare form of the disease.
-It occurs when endometrial tissue grows inside or on the surface of your bladder.
+Bladder endometriosis is a rare form of the condition.
+It occurs when endometrial-like cells grow inside or on the surface of your bladder.

-Each month during your menstrual cycle, endometrial tissue builds up.
-Tissue in your uterus is shed from your body.
+Each month during your menstrual cycle, endometrial-like cells build up.
+The tissue in your uterus is then shed from your body.
 But when it’s on the outside wall of your bladder, the tissue has nowhere to go.

 According to a 2014 case report on the condition, up to 5 percent of women who have endometriosis have it in their urinary system.
 The bladder is the urinary organ most often affected.
 The ureters — the tubes urine travels through from the kidneys to the bladder — may also be involved.